 In government imposter scams, bad actors will pretend to be a representative of a federal agency, such as the Social Security Administration (SSA) or Internal Revenue Service (IRS).
-They may threaten a person's benefits, demand payment for "taxes" or "fees," or allege some problem in order to steal your money or personal information.
+They may threaten a person's benefits, demand payment for "taxes" or "fees," or allege some problem to steal your money or personal information.
 They may also use documents or images, like a federal logo, when communicating with the intended victim to make their claim seem legitimate.
-Among the different types of government imposter scams, Social Security-related ones were the most common scam of this type reported to both the Committee's Fraud Hotline and the FTC in 2023.
-According to the FTC, victims lost over \$126 million to Social Security imposter scams last year.
+Among the different types of government imposter scams, Social Security-related ones were the most common scams of this type reported to both the Committee's Fraud Hotline and the FTC in 2024.
+According to the FTC, victims lost nearly \$789 million to government imposter scams last year.